 The ability of the Company to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions and on its success in developing the Elk Creek Project.
-Any quoted market for the Company's shares may be subject to market trends generally, notwithstanding any potential success of the Company in creating revenue, cash flows or earnings, and any depression of the trading price of the Company's Common Shares could impact its ability to obtain financing on acceptable terms.
+Any quoted market for the Common Shares may be subject to market trends generally, notwithstanding any potential success of the Company in creating revenue, cash flows or earnings, and any depression of the trading price of the Common Shares could impact its ability to obtain financing on acceptable terms.